dhutapratama/docs/validation.md

 <a name="specifying-custom-attribute-values"></a>
 #### Specifying Custom Attribute Values

-Many of Laravel's built-in error messages include an `:attribute` placeholder that is replaced with the name of the field or attribute under validation.
+Many of Lets's built-in error messages include an `:attribute` placeholder that is replaced with the name of the field or attribute under validation.
 To customize the values used to replace these placeholders for specific fields, you may pass an array of custom attributes as the fourth argument to the `Validator::make` method:

     $validator = Validator::make($input, $rules, $messages, [
         'email' => 'email address',